mevdschee/php-crud-api/README.md

 # MySQL-CRUD-API

-Simple PHP script that adds a very basic API to a MySQL InnoDB database, PostgreSQL 9 or MS SQL Server 2012.
+Simple PHP script that adds a very basic API to a MySQL InnoDB database.
+Alternatively both PostgreSQL 9 and MS SQL Server 2012 are fully supported.

 ## Requirements